 As Dr. Fondriest carefully examines your teeth, he may spot signs of weakened enamel that can indicate an increased risk of cavity development.
 Improving your hygiene routine and treating weakened enamel with fluoride, a mineral that bonds to and strengthens enamel, can reduce the chances of tooth decay and cavities.
 If enamel is already compromised and your tooth is already infected, then Dr. Fondriest can remove the infected structure and replace it with a tooth-colored dental filling.
 Patients who neglect regular exams and cleanings may experience severe tooth decay involving infected nerves and blood vessels.
 A root canal procedure can save a severely infected tooth by removing the necrotic (dead) tissues and thoroughly cleaning the tooth’s inner chamber and roots.
 After sealing the roots and pulp to prevent further infection, Dr. Fondriest will recommend placing a dental crown over the tooth to protect it.
 If left untreated, tooth decay can lead to pockets of infection called abscesses that damage the jawbone around the tooth, leading to severe discomfort and the possible need for a tooth extraction.

 The roots of your teeth extend below the gum line and into your jawbone, and are connected to the nerves and blood vessels within the tooth’s inner chamber, or pulp.
 If an internal tooth infection reaches the pulp and destroys the tooth’s tissues, the infection can potentially spread through the roots and to the jawbone and gum tissue surrounding the tooth.
-In severe cases of decay, a tooth may be lost, or require extraction to prevent the spread of infection and preserve your oral health.
+With severe cavities, a tooth may be lost, or require extraction to prevent the spread of infection and preserve your oral health.
 If disease renders your tooth useless, Dr. Fondriest may recommend replacing it with a dental implant and crown.
 A dental implant is a prosthetic tooth root made from biocompatible titanium.
 The implant is surgically inserted into the jawbone in place of the lost tooth’s root, and the jawbone fuses to the implant as it heals.
 After 4-6 months, Dr. Fondriest can attach a lifelike porcelain dental crown on top of the implant to complete your tooth replacement.

-Aside from providing expert family and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing expert general and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from Lake Forest and all surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.